Improve ad efficiency and results through correct Facebook ad account structure.

 Audience intersection of active ad sets

 The simultaneous presence of many ad sets for different products targeted at overlapping audiences leads to artificially inflated competition at auction.
 To avoid brands self-competition, the system removes all overlapping ads from the auction, except for the most competitive ones*.
-Ad sets with a higher overlapping rate have low effectiveness and high CPO.

 How to tackle it?